 How to get a BLM training contract

-Training contract deadline (2018 & 2019): 26 June 2017
+Training contract deadline (2019 & 2020): 24 June 2018

 Application form and online testing

-In the group exercise candidates are given a topic and then asked to address a set of questions.
-The scenario question, which applicants face individually, involves a task similar to what a trainee might be expected to do.
 For the presentation, candidates are sent the title a week in advance – expect it to be something related to the firm itself.

 Who fits the bill?

 The current trainee group hails from a diverse range of universities, from the Russell Group to plate-glass and post-1992 institutions.
 In fact, each of the trainees we interviewed for our research had been to a different university.
 There's a good 60/40 female/male split in the trainee group (which you would expect given two-thirds of LPC grads are women).

 All our interviewees had a notable maturity to them – none expected or wanted hand-holding from the firm.
 BLM trainees also need to be stress-resistant as a lot can be thrown at them in the course of a week – for example, you might need to drop everything to attend a trial and have to do the work you were planning for that day another time.
 Trainees are supporting dozens of cases at any one time, so being good at planning is vital.
 Oh, and some knowledge of the insurance industry won't hurt either.

 As mentioned in the True Picture, BLM has something of a history of recruiting trainees from its own paralegal pool and hiring individuals who've paralegalled elsewhere.
 Given the sensitive and complex nature of the work and the requirement that trainees handle their own caseload, this makes sense.
 However, our recruitment sources say that in future the firm will be looking to recruit more trainees externally.
 So if you don't have paralegal experience, but are still keen on BLM, it's worth applying now more than ever.